 Long Distance Moving Tip #3: Carefully Pack Your Belongings

-During a long distance move, it’s critical to pack your belongings safely to ensure nothing gets broken or damaged during transit.
+During a long-distance move, it’s critical to pack your belongings safely to ensure nothing gets broken or damaged during transit.
 If you plan on packing all of your household belongings yourself, there are many tips to keep in mind, including:

-- Try to make sure that everything you put in moving boxes is packed to the brim, this will help to ensure that loose valuables aren’t jumping around causing damage to other items.
+- Try to make sure that everything you put in moving boxes is packed to the brim, this will help to ensure that loose valuables aren’t jumping around and causing damage to other items.

-- Put heavier items in the bottom of boxes and lighter items on top.
+- Put heavier items at the bottom of boxes and lighter items on top.
 If you plan on loading the moving truck yourself, pack the heavier boxes first and place them towards the front of the truck for proper balance.